 - There is still silence and shame around baby loss.
-But if we can talk about it openly and honestly, not only can we help each other feel less alone, but we can also pave the way for greater awareness and more research to stop it happening.
+But if we can talk about it openly and honestly, we can help each other feel less alone and pave the way for greater awareness and more research to stop it from happening.

 How Are We Raising Money?

-We have decided that during October, for every hour of client work that is billed, we will donate £1 to Tommy’s charity.
+We have decided that for every hour of client work billed in October, we will donate £1 to Tommy’s charity.
 So, every 1 hour = £1 towards much-needed research and support.
-We hope to raise even more than we did last year and also help do our bit to raise awareness and break the silence surrounding such a heart-breaking moment for so many people.
+We hope to raise even more than we did last year and also help do our bit to raise awareness and break the silence surrounding such a heartbreaking moment for so many people.

 Why is Baby Loss Awareness Week Important to The Assistant Quarters?